The Dark Side Sourcebook: Reception

+evil laughs and mustache twirls really so much to ask?"

 In Issue 82 of the Brazilian role-playing magazine Coleção Dragão Brasil, J.M.
 Trevisan wrote, "There's no shortage of new equipment (including weapons, vehicles, and ships), NPCs (including revised Darth Maul and Darth Vader character sheets), organizations, creatures, and adventure hooks."
 Trevisan concluded, "While it's perfectly possible to use Dark Side characters with just the core book, Star Wars RPG fans shouldn't pass up this excellent book.
 A more than worthwhile acquisition.
 But remember: the risk is entirely yours."